rwZephyr/AquacultureEmpire/README.md

 While paused, day progression, market prices, vessel travel and other timed activities are completely suspended.
 Resuming simply continues each task from the moment it was paused with no time skipped.
+Small play (▶️) and pause (⏸️) icons next to the in-game date let you control this without using the console.

 ## Getting Started
 No build steps are required.
 Open `index.html` in any modern web browser to start the game.
 Everything runs locally in the browser.